Mozammalhossainsobug/Technical_paper/metaData_of_blockDevice.md

 ```
 > but this function is already decleared in genhd.h header file.
 So there is no need to define it.

-## By following next step , we'll get our metadata
+## By following next steps, we'll get our metadata

 ### Step-1: add header file to kernel module
 ```